FusionAuth/fusionauth-site/site/_posts/2021-04-08-open-source-auth-considerations.md

 This is where many open-source solutions really shine.
 If you're running an open-source authentication provider, the cost for the provider itself in many cases is nothing.
 Zip.
 Nada.
 Who doesn't like free?

 The caveat to that price tag is that you generally also have to run this software on your own infrastructure, so there's an implicit cost there.
 However, if you're already running your own infrastructure, then in many cases, an open-source authentication provider can be added at no direct monetary cost to you.
+There will likely be some additional work for the ops team to install and run the provider.

 While this price tag is attractive, it's important not to forget that open-source providers come with added maintenance and security responsibility when compared to proprietary solutions, as we've already discussed.